How do I achieve a smooth insulin injection?

 Use a quality pen needle

 Your goal: Making injections as pain free and as comfortable as possible.
 Using a high-quality pen needle such as Omnican® fine makes that achievable.
 Its precise three-facet grinding and the special silicone finish are important for a smooth injection.
-The extra-thin-wall technology allows for a larger inner diameter and thus for a better insulin flow.
+The ultra- and extra-thin-wall technology allow for a larger inner diameter and thus for a better insulin flow.
 This ensures you receive the right dose of insulin.
 The rule of thumb is: The shorter the pen needle, the lesser the pain and the lower the risk of hitting muscles.

 Ensure a steady insulin flow